This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The other thing about the Phlash is that it’s cheap.
 Really cheap.
 Kids 4 and under are always free.
 For older kids and adults you can get a one day pass for $5 or a two day pass for $8 (consecutive days, must purchase online).

 We also love walking in Philadelphia.
 Don’t be afraid to get our there on foot!
 The entire area around Independence Hall is safe and full of historic charm.
+Philly really is one of the best vacations without a car even though it flies a little under the radar.

 Where to stay in Philadelphia with kids